 Although antidepressants are prescribed to many who have depression, it is certainly not the only way to treat the disorder.

-Medications are used to improve the way your brain processes the chemicals that control stress and mood.
+Medication is used to improve the way your brain processes the chemicals that control stress and mood.
 Although they prove beneficial in many situations, they are certainly not for everyone.

 In most cases, medication is generally never prescribed alone as a cure for depression, as it rarely works on its own.
 Medication in combination with psychotherapy and lifestyle changes is a common tactic to manage depression.
-Learn more about depression treatment.

-Depression Is Part of Growing Up
+Depression is a Part of Growing Up

-Everyone has growing pains, as adolescence is rarely a pleasant stage of life for anyone, however, not everyone experiences depression during this time.
-Adolescence affects you emotionally, psychologically, and socially, which can be mistaken for depression, due to the similarities in these symptoms.
+Everyone has growing pains, as adolescence is rarely a pleasant stage of life for anyone.
+However, not everyone experiences depression during this time.
+Adolescence affects you emotionally, psychologically and socially, which can be mistaken for depression, due to the similarities in these symptoms.

 If symptoms seem worse than typical adolescent blues, it is worth discussing with a doctor to see if it is depression.
 No one should have to suffer in silence.

-Depression Is Part of Aging
+Depression is a Part of Aging

 Just like adolescence, although there are symptoms of aging that overlap with depression, this does not mean that everyone develops depression as they age.

 Many older adults develop other serious medical conditions as they age, such as heart conditions, cancer or Parkinson’s disease.
 These conditions can give rise to depression, and many medications used to treat the symptoms of such illnesses can cause side effects that also increase the risk of depression.